 Zahray admits that “the reality is that in the spring it costs more for grooming and staffing than the amount of income earned from the diminishing number of skiing patrons, however this is one of the most fun times of the year to enjoy the outdoors.
 The milder temperatures and discounted rates are terrific for everyone and it is fun to ski in shorts and t-shirts."
 Lapland Lake is offering all adult and senior day use passes at $15, and all kids aged 17 and under ski free with a paid adult and there are special lodging prices.

 Carters XC Ski Centers in Bethel and Orford, ME have been very busy this spring renting cabins and selling equipment.
-Carter’s will host the Burger, Beer & Bike Festival for their patrons to try fat bikes and enjoy the area on March 18.
+Carter’s hosted the Burger, Beer & Bike Festival for their patrons to try fat bikes and enjoy the area.

 In Minnesota at Maplelag Resort, proprietor Jay Richards concurs "that people want to get on the snow early but get tired of winter and ready for warm spring days."
 He feels that "skiers in the Midwest are conditioned to colder and drier snow compared to skiers in other regions who are more accustomed to a wider variety of snow conditions."

-At Cross Country Ski Headquarters in Roscommon, MI they run spring events on machine-made snow.
-Grab your skis or snowshoes (and your Hawaiian shirt) on March 18th and embark on the 5K ski trail, and enjoy a Hawaiian Barbecue afterwards!
-Feast on some of the best Hawaiian Barbeque this side of the Pacific, where they'll be barbequeing locally raised pork hocks, along with island style veggies and of course fresh grilled pineapple.
+At Cross Country Ski Headquarters in Roscommon, MI they run spring events on machine-made snow such as the Hawaiian Barbecue where they have locally raised pork hocks, along with island style veggies and of course fresh grilled pineapple.
 Proprietor Lynne Frye invites everyone to celebrate all that is great about spring: long, sunny days of great cross country skiing in Michigan!

 Skier Brenda Winkler, who is a regular at Izaak Walton Inn said, “There is nothing like skiing on Piston Bully groomed trails at Izaak Walton Inn.
 I skied yesterday and then enjoyed the best Buffalo burger in the restaurant.
 Izaak Walton Inn has had great grooming all season and there is a lot of winter left at the Inn!”
 And they have great spring specials for stays starting at $99 per night.